-Health ar nd Safety Strategies for In-Person Learning In-person Learning As long as health metrics at the local level continue to improve, and without any new State mandates or executive orders in place, pre-K-12 will resume in-person learning with continuity of all services beginning August 2021.
-Cohort D will no longer be necessary as an option for families.
+Health ar nd Safety Strategies for In-Person Learning In-person As long as health metrics at the local level continue to improve, and without any new State mandates or executive orders in place, pre-K-12 will resume in-person learning with continuity of all services beginning August 2021. ~ Learning Cohort D will no longer be necessary as an option for families.
 Newtown Middle School and Newtown High School will no longer require daily early dismissal.
-All elementary schools, as well as Reed Intermediate School, will no longer require early • Masks It is our on-going interest and intent to create and maintain an environment that is conducive to students' health and well-being.
-Newtown Public Schools will only mandate masks in schools, for both students and adults, when required by executive orders or requirements by the State.
-All students and staff will have the option to mask in our buildings, classrooms, and buses.
-Adults working with students should wear a mask unless fully vaccinated.
-However, volunteers working with students will be asked to wear a mask unless fully vaccinated. •
+All elementary schools, as well as Reed Intermediate School, will no longer require early dismissal on Wednesdays.
+Masks It is our on-going interest and intent to create and maintain an environment that is conducive to students' health and well-being.
+The current Executive Order 13A - Protection of Public Health and Safety During COVID-19 - authorizes the DPH to determine where masks are worn through September 30.
+Therefore, masks will be required by all students, staff, and adults on school buses and in schools regardless of vaccination status. ~

-റ്റ⇔മ് Newtown schools will encourage social distancing in accordance with recommendations from DPH and the Centers for Disease Control (CDC).
-V Social Distance Desk shields will no longer be utilized.
-Digital Learning While remote learning (Cohort D) will not be offered in the fall, digital and blended learning opportunities will remain an integral part of instruction, when appropriate. • Digital Learning Classroom groups and/or clusters at the K-6 level serve as natural cohorts which will support contact tracing, as needed.
-Students at this level will travel to and from specials, lunch and recess as they had prior to COVID.
-V Cohorting Students in grades 7 through 12 will continue in non-cohorted classes, including lunch.
-All lunches will be served in the cafeteria , as health metrics permit, with physical distancing to the greatest extent possible.
-Adjustments may be made if required by the state of Connecticut.
-V Lunch/ Cafeteria Cafeteria meals will continue to be provided to students at no cost until June 30, 2022.
-Masks will not be required for any outdoor activities , including PE and recess.
+Newtown schools will encourage social distancing in ~ ഫ്⇔ഫ് accordance with recommendations from DPH and the Centers for Disease Control (CDC).
+Social Distance Desk shields will no longer be utilized.
+While remote learning (Cohort D) will not be offered in the fall, digital and blended learning opportunities will remain an integral part of instruction, when appropriate. ~ Digital Learning (8)8) (8)8) Classroom groups and/or clusters at the K-6 level serve as natural cohorts which will support contact tracing, as needed.
+Students at this level will travel to and from specials, lunch and recess as they had prior to COVID. ~ Cohorting Students in grades 7 through 12 will continue in non-cohorted classes, including lunch.
+Lunch/ Cafeteria All lunches will be served in the cafeteria , as health metrics permit, with physical distancing to the greatest extent possible.
+Some classrooms may be used for lunches, if needed .
+Adjustments may be made if required by the state of Connecticut. ~ Cafeteria meals will continue to be provided to students at no cost until June 30, 2022.
+ATTA Masks will not be required for any outdoor activities , including PE and recess.
 Teachers will be encouraged to utilize outdoor teaching spaces, as appropriate.
 V Recess/ Outdoor Activities Shared use of playground and PE equipment will be allowed and equipment will be periodically cleaned and disinfected.
 Music and Art Music, including choral and instrumental groups and ensembles, will be permitted to practice and perform following guidance issued by the State of Connecticut and National Association for Music Education (NAfME).
 Shared use of materials and equipment in art and unified arts will be allowed.
 Materials and equipment will be periodically cleaned and disinfected. ~